 Without substantially more tollways in the system or a significantly higher fuel tax, funds to build the planned network of freeways would face a shortfall.
 America was still paying down Gross National Debt that spiked during World War II.
 No one had an appetite for higher taxes.
 So the Highway Lobby exerted more influence with Congress to increase federal highway funding from the pie of general taxes.

 With all the stars aligned, President Eisenhower could not have timed a better introduction for his National System of Interstate and Defense Highways Plan in 1955.
 The Highway Lobby marketed the plan and America bought it.
-In early 1956, Eisenhower and Congress sorted out the combination of national fuel tax and general tax to underwrite the first $25 billion of construction for 41,000 miles of Interstate Highway that today, link 90% of all cities having 50,000 or greater population.
+In 1956, Eisenhower and Congress sorted out the combination of national fuel tax and general tax to underwrite the first $25 billion of construction for 44,000 miles of Interstate Highway System that today, link 90% of all cities having 50,000 or greater population.

-Each state posted 45-80 mph speed limits as they judged safe for a given stretch of Interstate Highway.
+Though the federal government paid for 90% of the Interstate Highway System, with very few exceptions the states own each interstate highway.
+Thus, each state posted 45-80 mph speed limits as they judged safe for a given stretch of Interstate Highway.
 Slower speeds were posted on curvy areas.
 The fastest speeds were posted in straighter wide-open areas, usually in western states.
 Under good weather conditions and light traffic, cops let people drive 5-10 mph over speed limits.

 By the early 1960s, above-the-speed-limit driver behavior for 4, 5 or 6 hours with one stop in between often enabled 65-80 mph average speed between destinations — faster than intercity passenger rail.
 Since most Interstate Highway was built as freeways, drivers only had to pay for cheap gasoline and oil.
 Given a large percentage of highway construction was paid with general taxes, intercity bus lines, car renters and freight truckers enjoyed lower operating costs as well.